sameerajayakodi/kitty-care/README.md

 - Secure admin access for product and order management.

 ### User-Friendly Interface
-- Ensure responsiveness and ease of use for managing products and orders.
+- Ensure ease of use for managing products and orders.

 ---